Heavy traffic predicted for Thanksgiving weekend

 A 2009 study by the University of Utah found that drivers who text are six times more likely to be involved in a crash.

-Hammond said the most important things to keep in mind are to “slow down, be patient, buckle up and arrive at (your) destination safely.”
+Hamman said the most important things to keep in mind are to “slow down, be patient, buckle up and arrive at (your) destination safely.”

 EDITOR’S NOTE: Reflector Staff Writer Ivy Keller and Lee Morrison of New Philadelphia’s The Times-Reporter (TNS) contributed to this story.